 Variations

-Luang Namtha style (heavy tao jeow, Yunnan-influenced); Phongsali style (lighter on bean paste, more pork bone); Vientiane modern (smaller portions, served as lunch); Chiang Mai khao soi is the curry-coconut cousin, almost a different dish.
+Luang Namtha style (heavy tao jeow, Yunnan-influenced); Phongsali style (lighter on bean paste, more pork bone); Vientiane modern (smaller portions, served as lunch); Chiang Mai khao soi is the curry-coconut namesake, almost a different dish.

 On the Palate